openhab/openhab-docs/_addons_bindings/zwave/doc/benext/molite_0_0.md

 ### Group 1: Devices to be switched on when motion detected and off after on time

-This group supports 5 nodes.
+Association group 1 supports 5 nodes.

 ## Technical Information